gdoermann/llmdocgen/README.md

 by setting the appropriate environment variables.
 See settings.LITELLM for the full list of supported settings.
 These map directly to arguments to LiteLLM's litellm.completion() function.

+### File Types

+`llmdocgen` supports a wide variety of file types out of the box.
+The supported file types are defined in the `settings.DEFAULT_EXTENSIONS` dictionary.
+Each key is a file extension, and each value is a list of languages that llmdocgen will use to generate documentation for that file type.

+If you would like to include additional file types, you can set the `LLMDOCGEN_EXTRA_EXTENSIONS` environment variable to a comma-separated list of file extensions.

+If you want to override the default list entirely, you can set the `LLMDOCGEN_EXTENSIONS` environment variable to a comma-separated list of file extensions.
+This would allow you to only document specific file types.

+All of these can be set in your environment file (see the Setup section above) so you do not have to set them every time you run `llmdocgen`.

 ## Contributing